kconde2/kabascript-docker-symfony/README.md

 # KabaScript for Dockerized Symfony Application

-KabaScript for Dockerized Symfony Application is set of Ansible playbooks to make symfony deployment easy, secured and reusable with Docker in production or staging servers.
+KabaScript for Dockerized Symfony Application is set of Ansible playbooks to make symfony deployment easy, secured and reusable with Docker in production or uat servers.

 ## Requirements